heiko1234/data_science_tutorials/rusted_parts/README.md

 ## Team

 You are alone.
-There is no Team around you to help you.
+There is no Team around you, to help you.

 ## Defining the Process